schadenfred/proscrypt-koans/README.md

 ## koan 1.9: Checkout this branch on your machine

 Let's get your machine switched to this branch of our code.
 To do so we're going to pass a 'checkout' command, and several arguments to Git.
-The first argument is to checkout a branch '-b' and the second argument is what we'd like to call the branch, 'chapter-1.'
-We also want our branch to track the our remote's 'chapter-1' branch.
+The first argument is to checkout a branch '-b' and the second argument is what we'd like to call the branch, 'chapter-1,' and the third argument is that we'd like our local chapter-1 to track our 'origin' remote's 'chapter-1' branch.
 When you can open a copy of this README.md file in your text editor, you're ready to move on.

 [reflect](https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch)